Data-driven assessment of optimal spatiotemporal resolutions for information extraction in noisy time series data: Results

 To identify key cutoff values in an agnostic manner, our approach begins with the radial distribution function $g(r)$ of the oxygen atoms, which describes the radial particle density around each molecule.
 As shown in Fig.~\ref{fig:fig2}A, the $g(r)$ plot exhibits sharp primary peak corresponding to the first solvation shell, followed by peaks representing the second, third, and subsequent shells.
 By locating the minima between these peaks, we identify characteristic spatial length scales inherent to the system under study.
 In this case, the key distances, marked by red circles in Fig.~\ref{fig:fig2}A, correspond to the values $r_c = \{3.3, 7.5, 8.5, 13, 10, 13, 15, 20, 30\}$~\AA.
 These values serve as meaningful cutoff radii for computing the descriptors.

 We calculated the LENS descriptor for all oxygen atoms throughout the trajectory, using the identified key distances as cutoffs.
-For each cutoff, our method applied Onion Clustering to analyze the time-series and determine the number of statistically distinct environments detected.
+For each cutoff, our method applied Onion Clustering to analyze the time series and determine the number of statistically distinct environments detected.
 By gathering and comparing these results, we identified the ``optimal spatiotemporal resolution" for extracting physically relevant information from the trajectories.
 At this stage, the analysis depends solely on the chosen descriptor.

-Fig.~\ref{fig:fig2}B-G show the results obtained via Onion Clustering of the LENS time-series computed with the different cutoffs.
-Fig.~\ref{fig:fig2}B illustrates the results of Onion Clustering applied to LENS time-series computed with $r_c = 3.3$~\AA, corresponding to the first solvation shell.
-At all time resolutions, the analysis detects at most one dynamically persistent environment, the bulk (ice), while all other molecular data points are grouped into the unclassifiable data cluster (transitions).
-Even at the highest resolution, the fraction of unclassifiable data points is approximately 50\%, highlighting the limited effectiveness of considering only the first solvation shell for this aqueous system.
+Fig.~\ref{fig:fig2}B-G show the results obtained via Onion Clustering of the LENS time series computed with the different cutoffs.
+Fig.~\ref{fig:fig2}B illustrates the results of Onion Clustering applied to LENS time series computed with $r_c = 3.3$~\AA, corresponding to the first solvation shell.
+At all time resolutions, the analysis detected at most one dynamically persistent environment, the bulk (ice), while all other molecular data points were grouped into the unclassifiable data cluster (transitions).
+Even at the highest resolution, the fraction of unclassifiable data points was approximately 50\%, highlighting the limited effectiveness of considering only the first solvation shell for this aqueous system.
 This outcome is akin to conventional pattern recognition methods.
 Moreover, for time resolutions below $\Delta t>10$~ns, Onion Clustering fails to resolve any dynamically persistent clusters (Fig.~\ref{fig:fig2}B), as the fraction of unclassifiable data points (orange) reaches 100\%.
 These results show that restricting the analysis to the first solvation shell does not includes in the LENS descriptor enough information for a meaningful classification of the system's dynamics.